Toblerity/Fiona/docs/manual.rst

 the file CRS, format, and schema have not yet been defined and must be done so by the programmer.
 Still, it's not very complicated.
 A schema is just a mapping, as described above.
-A CRS is also just a mapping, and the possible formats are enumerated in the :py:attr:`fiona.supported_drivers` list.
+A CRS is also just a mapping, and the possible formats are enumerated in the :py:attr:`fiona.supported_drivers` dictionary.

 Review the parameters of our demo file.